Basic Usage

 }

-Product suppliers don't need to depend on other suppliers!
-If you have a value available at module-scope in your code, you can load it in your supply chain with a trivial product supplier:
+App services don't need to depend on other services!
+If you have a value available at module-scope in your code, you can load it in your supply chain with a trivial app service:

 const db = dbConnect(/*...*/)